Updated August 13th, 2019

-Discount brokers typically get called when a seller is looking to save money while listing their own home.
+Discount brokers typically get called in when a seller is looking to save some money while listing their own home.

-Some discount agents will provide a full range of services for a lower listing fee than a traditional agent.
-Although that amount varies, it is typically between 1% and 2% of the final sale price.
+Some discount brokers will provide a full range of services for a smaller fee than a traditional agent.
+Although that fee varies from broker to broker, it is typically between 1% and 2% of the final sale price.

 Services for Home Buyers

-Usually, the buyer doesn’t pay a real estate commission at all.
-The seller typically pays both agents’ commissions out of the money from the sale.
+Usually, the buyer doesn’t pay a commission at all.
+The seller typically pays both broker’s commissions out of the money from the sale.

-Some discount agents will give buyers a kickback from their commission of $1,000 or more, depending on the level of services provided and how many homes you visit during your search.
+Some discount agents will give buyers a kickback from their commission of up to 1% of the final sale price, depending on the level of services provided and how many homes you visit during your search.

 Discount Broker vs. Real Estate Broker

 Discount brokers and regular real estate brokers differ in one central aspect: the price of their services.